ASmallSquishySquid/KirkwoodGaps/README.md

 ### Type dependent behaviors:
 There are five different type-dependent behaviors, as described below.
 #### Hunt Predator Interact Strategy:
 This interaction strategy causes PredatorBalls to steal mass when it interacts with something.
+Mass increases by 5% and stops increasing when its radius reaches 75.
+The balls it stole mass from will disappear when its radius hits 0.
 #### Kill Prey Interact Strategy:
 This interaction strategy causes the ball to kill all prey that it interacts with.
 #### Color Update Strategy:
-This update strategy flashes the color of prey balls red, predators blue, scavengers green, and leaves everything else the same.
+This update strategy flashes the color of prey balls pruple, predators purple, scavengers green, and leaves everything else the same.
 It can be toggled on or off.
 #### Physics Config Algo:
 This config algo sets up DefaultBalls to be planets with a gravitation pull, and everything else to be elastically bouncing balls.
 #### Same Type Config Algo: